splanck/vlibc/vlibcdoc.md

 chdir("/");
 ```

+`chroot` confines the process to a new root directory.
+The wrapper simply
+invokes the `chroot(2)` system call when available and fails with `ENOSYS`
+on platforms lacking the call.

 Additional helpers inspect and reset a stream's state. `feof(stream)`
 returns non-zero once the end of input has been reached while
 `ferror(stream)` indicates an I/O error.
 Call `clearerr(stream)` to reset